 My area of interest is a combination of art and science.
 They remain in a certain symbiosis, complementing and influencing each other.
 Science allows for images that refer to a new kind of aesthetics.
 Subjecting scientific images to artistic interpretation enables a new way of expression, gives them new meanings.
 Art helps introduce its consumers to the reality of science and so fulfils a certain adaptive function in the present, which is more and more shaped by science.
 The works created in this process are not only aesthetic, but also have a cognitive aspect – they help understand science and so, indirectly, art works to its benefit.
 Such works are not exclusively focused on representation, but require a certain knowledge to be interpreted.
 In my view, it is also one of the roles of art, as not only image, but ideas are important, too.
 Searching, creating, sharing this idea is essential to me as an artist.
 It is more important than aesthetics – a thing of secondary importance: the function and message of my works mean more to me.
 I do not intend to confine myself to a single style, I keep searching.
 I play with conventions, I combine various media.

-I like ambiguity in my works; I do not want them to be obvious.
-Creating my projects, I seek to engage the viewer in reading my message.
-It is a certain game of looking for interpretations, finding myself there, and confronting my perception with the viewer’s.
-I am intrigued when I come across varied interpretations of my projects, sometimes truly surprising and very different from my own.
+I want my works to be ambiguous, not obvious.
+Creating projects, I seek to engage the viewer in deciphering my message.
+It is a certain game of looking for interpretations, finding myself in all this and confronting my perception with the perception of a viewer.
+I am intrigued by various readings of my projects, often truly surprising and different from my own.